bedeviere/gem-match-game/README.md

 * Optimise the game for mobile devices.

 ### Known Bugs/Issues
-* No sound effect when gems are removed from column.
 * Board visualisation doesn't show until all columns have been checked for a match.